englishphilosophy/markit/README.md

 # Markit

-Markit is a terse markup language similar to Markdown, but with a few key differences described below.
-It is intended for use in digital humanities projects, for storing and editing texts in a format that is easy to read and write, but which can be converted to a more structured format when needed.
+Markit is a terse markup language very similar to Markdown, but with a few key differences described below.
+It is intended for use in digital humanities projects, for storing and editing texts in a format that is easy to read and write, but which can be converted into a more structured format when needed.

 Markit provides a _validator_ that checks the syntax of a Markit file, and any cross-referential errors in the corpus as a whole (e.g. if a parent text refers to a child text that does not exist).

-It also provides a _converter_ that translates Markit files into structured JSON, with the underlying text itself formatted as both HTML and plain text (i.e. stripped of all markup - useful for searches and textual analysis).
+It also provides a _converter_ that translates Markit files into structured JSON, with the underlying text itself formatted as either HTML or plain text (i.e. stripped of all markup - useful for searches and textual analysis).

 ## 1. Why Does Markit Exist?